 If you need work pants that look polished without breaking your wallet, here are a few options worth checking out.

 Cotton with a hint of spandex for flexibility.
-Dress chinos are an obvious gateway into the dress pants game.
-Just keep in mind as chinos, they’re probably a little casual for the board room.
+These flex khaki pants are a gateway into the dress pants game.
+Just keep in mind as khakis, they’re probably a little casual for the board room.

-Jomers sources their 100% wool from Vitale Barberis Canonico, a nearly 400-year-old Italian fabric mill.
-These lightweight taupe slacks are perfect for year-round wear.
+Stretch virgin wool from one of Italy's oldest fabric mills.
+These lightweight slacks are perfect for year-round wear.

-Uniqlo’s tech pants are cut with an ultra lightweight fabric to keep wrinkles away while still letting your skin breathe.
+Uniqlo's high-performance pants are cut with a refined wool-lycra fabric to keep wrinkles away while still letting your skin breathe.

 Harris Tweed dates back to the mid 1800s in Scotland, where wool fabric was made so well that it was sometimes used as currency.
 These pants carry the Harris Tweed name but at a bargain price.
 I’m buying these.
 I’m buying the whole suit.